fergaljoconnor/zero_v/README.md

-sets of objects implementing a simple trait transforming a usize to another usize, (one taking a constructor argument and one using a small extra const optimization), and then implements the benchmark with one dynamic collection (the standard Vtable way) and one static collection (using Zero_V) for each of those sets.
+sets of objects implementing a simple trait transforming a usize to another usize, (one taking a constructor argument and one using a small extra const optimization), and then implements the benchmark with one dynamic collection (the standard vtable way) and one static collection (using Zero_V) for each of those sets.
 Results are given below (Hardware was a Lenovo T430 and benchmarks were compiled using rustc 1.52.1, so your mileage may vary)
 ![alt text](https://raw.githubusercontent.com/fergaljoconnor/zero_v/main/blob/Zero_V_Benchmarks.png)